 - Having a chat over a cup of tea

 - Helping to fill in forms

 “I find it difficult to trust people, but I have been able to open up to Mark.
 He really understands me”

 How do we work?

 At Family Friends we carefully recruit, train and match volunteers to families.
-Our volunteers meet their family in their home for a few hours either weekly or fortnightly.
+Our volunteers meet their family outside the home for a few hours either weekly or fortnightly.
 We offer long-term help based on each family’s unique needs and potential.
 Volunteers pledge a minimum six month commitment and Family Friends’ staff back up their work with on-going supervision.

 “My initial assessment could not have gone better.
 I had a home visit from two lovely volunteer co-ordinators who explained about the support that I was due to receive”